In China, high demand for robots but too many robot manufacturers

 SHANGHAI China wants domestic companies to buy more locally made robots to lift productivity, but industry insiders have warned its policies are over-stimulating the market and that robot manufacturers were "coming up like mushrooms."

 Government officials, worried that productivity growth may have turned negative since 2009, see the promotion of automation as a policy that will increase efficiency.
-Chinese manufacturers, struggling with increasing costs of labour, also favour more use of robots where possible.
+Chinese manufacturers, struggling with increasing costs of labor, also favor more use of robots where possible.

 The confluence of policy support and market demand made China the world's biggest buyer of robots in 2013, overtaking Japan.